-You may only deduct these expenses if they are considered ordinary and necessary in the line of business:
+You can only deduct expenses that are considered ordinary and necessary in the line of business:

-- An expense is considered ordinary if it is “common and accepted” within your industry.
+- Ordinary Expenses- Are “common and accepted” within your industry.
 For example, an ordinary expense for a landlord could be paying a contractor to fix a roof leak.

-- An expense is considered necessary if it is “helpful and appropriate” to your business.
-For example, a necessary expense for a landlord could be buying Quicken Rental Property Manager, to more seamlessly keep track of all the numerous records a landlord must document.
+- Necessary Expenses- Are “helpful and appropriate” to your business.
+For example, a necessary expense for a landlord could be buying Quicken Rental Property Manager to streamline property management.

 - Be expected to last for more than a year.